 Whilst total LDZ revenue is determined by the relevant price control, the share of this revenue to be recovered from the LDZ system charges and the LDZ customer charges respectively is based on the relative cost of each area of activity.
 The current split is shown in the table below.
-This split will be reviewed for appropriateness in 2021/22 using actual cost data from GD1.
+This split is being reviewed for appropriateness in using actual cost data from GD1.